 Some people prefer to use towels or light blankets instead of packing paper and peanuts.

-Label your boxes – Label each box with what it contains and where it should go.
+Label each box with what it contains and where it should go.
 The more detailed your label is the easier it will be to find what you are looking for.
-Again, you will probably not unpack everything the first day.
+Again, you will probably not unpack everything on the first day.
 The easier it is to see what is in each box the easier your life will be on the move.